lynn-miller/LFMC_estimation/README.md

 4. A copy of the [Köppen-Geiger Climate Zone Data](#Koppen-Geiger)

 ## Code
 The iPython notebooks and Python scripts in can be used to extract data from Google Earth Engine and run the scenarios from the paper.
-Steps are:

 ### Set Up
 The `common.py` file sets up global variables and parameters used by the notebooks and scripts.